-But we have to keep in mind that we’re talking about 1950s America here, CBS and its sponsor at the time were adamantly opposed to having Lucy married to a Cuban, especially one with such a strong accent.
+But we have to keep in mind that we’re talking about 1950s America here, CBS management at the time was adamantly opposed to having Lucy married to a Cuban, especially one with such a strong accent, he was “too ethnic”.

 And just like the kiss in Star Trek, seeing people of different backgrounds like Desi & Lucy in TV was very important to countless people watching these shows who themselves where in mixed marriages or the result of one.

 So technically they may not have been an interracial couple but they’re often brought up when this subject is discussed so I felt the article would be incomplete without at least mentioning it.

 I’ll leave it up to you to decide if their kiss counts.

 One interesting side note here is that the production company Desilu Productions, founded by Desi and Lucy, was involved in developing and producing the Star Trek franchise up to the second season and thus made the episode with the kiss between Uhura and Kirk possible.

 Either way, even if we decide not to accept this kiss as being interracial (enough), there are other contenders that were all broadcast before the infamous Star Trek episode.